Chelsea Plating Company

 REQUEST AN ESTIMATE

-SILVER RESTORATION: BEFORE AND AFTER
+BEFORE AND AFTER GALLERY

 Before-and-after silverplate hot-water urn: left tarnished, right mirror-bright polish; repoussé floral decoration and tap assembly preserved.